kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

   scheduling queue.
 Their priority is taken into account by the PrioritySort plugin when determining the importance of scheduling unit.
-- When running preemption to fit a `CompositePodGroup` in the cluster, only lower priority preemption units could be selected as prospective victims.
-This includes other `CompositePodGroup` victims with the `All` disruption mode.
+- When running preemption to fit a `CompositePodGroup` in the cluster, only preemption units (individual `Pods` or `PodGroups` or `CompositePodGroups`) with a lower priority than the preemptor can be selected as prospective victims.

 #### Status